britram/taps-transports/draft-ietf-taps-transports.md

 messages, ordinarily called datagrams.
 Each stream of messages is independently managed, therefore retransmission does not hold back data sent using other logical streams.
-It provides detection of payload errors and misdelivery of packets to the wrong endpoint, either of which result in discard of received datagrams.
+It provides detection of payload errors and misdelivery of packets to an unitended endpoint, either of which result in discard of received datagrams, with no indication to the user of the service.

-It is possible to create IPv4 UDP datagrams with no checksum, and while this is generally discouraged {{RFC1122}} {{I-D.ietf-tsvwg-rfc5405bis}}, certain special cases permit its use.
-These datagrams rely on the IPv4 header checksum to protect from misdelivery to the wrong endpoint.
+It is possible to create IPv4 UDP datagrams with no checksum, and while this is generally discouraged {{RFC1122}} {{I-D.ietf-tsvwg-rfc5405bis}}, certain special cases permit this use.
+These datagrams rely on the IPv4 header checksum to protect from misdelivery to an unintended endpoint.
 IPv6 does not by permit UDP datagrams with no checksum, although in certain cases this rule may be relaxed
 {{RFC6935}}.
 The checksum support considerations for omitting the checksum are defined in {{RFC6936}}.
-Note that due to the relatively weak form of checksum used by UDP, applications that require end to end integrity of data are recommended to include a stronger integrity check of their payload data.

 UDP does not provide reliability and does not provide retransmission.
 This implies messages may be re-ordered, lost, or duplicated in transit.
+Note that due to the relatively weak form of checksum used by UDP, applications that require end to end integrity of data are recommended to include a stronger integrity check of their payload data.

 Because UDP provides no flow control, a receiving application that is unable to run sufficiently fast, or frequently, may miss messages.
 The lack of